 He runs workshops, classes and demonstrations for those wishing to start or improve their painting skills.

-Bruce Mulcahy pictured during one of his workshops
+Bruce Mulcahy pictured during one

 Malcolm East with one of his works during a presentation at Dewsbury Library